About the Middle Finger Gnome – Green

-This amusing swearing gnome features a typical green garden helper.
-While having his left hand in the pocket, the swearing gnome makes the F-word gesture with his right hand.
+This surprising statue features a typical garden gnome in an unconventional shape.
+Indeed, the gnome makes the middle finger gesture with his right hand while smiling and having his left hand in the pocket.
 Hörl gave the garden gnome a sense of rebel personality as he smiles when raising his middle finger.
-Sculptor edited the gnome in blue first for “Rolling Change” installation in Seligenstadt (1994), Germany.
-Now our swearing gnome exists in a range of bright colors.
+Sculptor edited the F-word gnome in blue first for “Rolling Change” installation in Seligenstadt (1994), Germany.
+Now the swearing gnome exists in a range of shiny colors.
+This emblematic gnome comes with Artist signature engraved at the bottom at the back of its left foot.
+Our gnome art sculpture is a toxic-free, weatherproof, break-proof plastic.
+Suitable for indoor and outdoor use.
+More details on Ottmar Hörl – Middle Finger Gnome (1994/2006) – Green:

 - Dimensions: 14.57″ x 6.10″ x 4.92″